bsc-mem/UEPREDICT/README.md

 If executed with the `verbose` argument, it prints information at each training/testing step, such as the confusion matrix values for train and test sets or the best hyperparamters.

-After it's execution, it will generate a file with the probabilities calculated by the model of each instance belonging to class 1 (i.e. having an Uncorrected Error in the next prediction window), alongside the correct class label.
+After its execution, it will generate a file with the probabilities calculated by the model of each instance belonging to class 1 (i.e. having an Uncorrected Error in the next prediction window), alongside the correct class label.
 This file is stored as [data/predictions.csv](data/predictions.csv) by default.

-Once the `predictions` file is computed, it can be evaluated by executing the [evaluation.py](evaluation.py) script, which gives information such as the number of impact mitigations performed or the number of correctly predicted UEs.
+Once the `predictions` file is generated, it can be evaluated by executing the [evaluation.py](evaluation.py) script, which gives information such as the number of impact mitigations performed or the number of correctly predicted UEs.

 ```shell
 python3 evaluation.py --verbose